 Civil Engineering focuses on the infrastructure and the general look of a city.
 There, that’s all you need to know.

-But what will you do with these notions on structural and practical in the future?
+But what will you do with these notions on structural and practical engineering in the future?
 And is it worth studying a Bachelor’s degree in Civil Engineering for your future career?

-1. Construction managers
+1. Construction manager

 Construction managers are the bosses of the working sites.
 With knowledge on the most basic things, like weather, costs, team and time management, managers have to be the eyes and ears of the person who hired them, and have to see that everything works smoothly.

 And, the best part?
-An average salary for a construction manager is around 62.900 EUR / year.
+An average salary for a construction manager is around 62,900 EUR/year.
 That’s not too shabby.

 2. Geotechnical engineer